 Metal is currently working with Thames Festival Trust and Nene Park Trust to bring the national project ‘Rivers of the World’ to Peterborough.
-They are currently seeking a lead artist to work in schools in Peterborough.
-For further details please read on.

 About Rivers of the World:

 Rivers of the World is an international art and education project delivered in partnership with the British Council that connects pupils around the globe to their local river through environmental, economic and cultural learning themes.

 The two-year programme involves the pupils in the first year learning about their local river and in the second about a river in another country.
 Rivers of the World encourages young people to explore and reflect on local and global issues and perspectives to build the skills they need for life and work in a global society.

 Working with an artist or designer, who has been trained by our lead artist Shona Watt, pupils learn and gather ideas that are channelled creatively into drawings, paintings, photographs and other visual media which result in the creation of a collective large-scale work of art.
 The artworks are then curated and exhibited in galleries, along the River Thames walkway, schools across the UK and around the world in partner countries.